110119076/QuickRecap/README.md

 Please note that these transformers are hungry in terms of computational power needed to train them.
 Thus, if you do not have a high-end system, it might take much longer to train a model compared to LSTM or TF-IDF based models.

+## **Approaching ensembling and stacking**

+Smaller models are also easier and faster to tune.

+**Ensembling** is nothing but a combination of different models.
+The models can be combined by their predictions/probabilities.
+The simplest way to combine models would be just to do an average.

+Ensemble Probabilities = (M1_proba + M2_proba + … + Mn_Proba) / n

+One thing that you should keep in mind for any method of combining is that you should always combine predictions/probabilities of models which are **different from each other**.
+In simple words, the combination of models which are **not highly correlated works better** than the combination of models which are very correlated with each other.

+If you do not have probabilities, you can combine predictions too.
+The most simple way of doing this is to take a **vote**.

+[0, 0, 1] : Highest voted class: 0

+[0, 1, 2] : Highest voted class: None (Choose one randomly)

+[2, 2, 2] : Highest voted class: 2

+Please note that probas have a single probability (i.e. binary classification, usually class 1) in each column.
+Each column is thus a new model.
+Similarly, for preds, each column is a prediction from different models.
+Both these functions assume a **2-dimensional numpy array**.

+Another way of combining multiple models is by **ranks of their probabilities**.

+This type of combination works quite good when the concerned metric is the area under curve as **AUC is all about ranking samples**.

+If three people are guessing the height of an elephant, the original height will be very close to the **average of the three guesses**.
+Let’s assume these people can guess very close to the original height of the elephant.
+Close estimate means an error, but this error can be **minimized when we average** the three predictions.
+This is the main idea behind the averaging of multiple models.

+Probabilities can also be combined by weights.

+Final Probabilities = w1*M1_proba + w2*M2_proba + … + wn*Mn_proba

+Where (w1 + w2 + w3 + … + wn) = 1.0

+For example, if you have a random forest model that gives very high AUC and a logistic regression model with a little lower AUC, you can combine them with 70% for random forest and 30% for logistic regression.

+Let’s say now we also have an xgboost model that gives an AUC higher than random forest.
+Now I will combine them with a ratio of 3:2:1 for xgboost : random forest : logistic regression

+**Note**: **You always create folds before starting with ensembling.**

+For simplicity, let’s say we divide the data into two parts: fold 1 and fold 2.

+Now, we train our random forest model, logistic regression model and our xgboost model on fold 1 and make predictions on fold 2.
+After this, we train the models from scratch on fold 2 and make predictions on fold 1.

+Thus, we have created predictions for all of the training data.

+Now to combine these models, we take fold 1 and all the predictions for fold 1 and create an optimization function that tries to find the best weights so as to minimize error or maximize AUC against the targets for fold 2.

+So, we are kind of training an optimization model on fold 1 with the predicted probabilities for the three models and evaluating it on fold 2.

+We see that average is better but using the **optimizer to find the threshold is even better!** Sometimes, the average is the best choice.
+As you can see, the coefficients do not add up to 1.0, but that’s okay as we are dealing with AUC and **AUC cares only about ranks**.

+**Bagging:**

+Random Forest is an Ensemble model.
+Random forest is just a combination of many **simple decision trees** (DTs).
+Random forest comes in a category of ensemble models which is popularly known as bagging.

+In bagging, we create **small subsets of data** and **train multiple simple models**.
+The final result is obtained by a **combination of predictions**, such as **average, of all such small models**.

+**Boosting:**

+XGboost model that we used is also an ensemble model.
+All gradient boosting models are ensemble models and come under the umbrella name: boosting.

+Boosting models work similar to bagging models, except for the fact that consecutive models in boosting are **trained on error residuals** and tend to **minimize the errors of preceding models**.

+This way, boosting models can learn the data perfectly and are thus **susceptible to overfitting**.

+**Stacking:**

+Let me describe the idea to you in simple points.

+- Divide the training data into folds.

+- Train a bunch of models: M1, M2…..Mn.

+- Create full training predictions (using **out of fold training** (**OOF**)) and test predictions using all these models.

+- Till here it is Level – 1 (L1).

+- Use the fold predictions from these models as features to another model.
+This is now a Level – 2 (L2) model.

+- Use the same folds as before to train this L2 model.

+- Now create OOF (out of fold) predictions on the training set and the test set.

+- Now you have L2 predictions for training data and also the final test set predictions.

+You **can keep repeating the L1 part** and can create as many levels as you want.

+**Blending**

+It is nothing but stacking with a holdout set instead of multiple folds.

+------------------------------------------------------------------------------- **The End** --------------------------------------------------------------------------------